Anders Dreyer

-Anders Laustrup Dreyer ([ˈtʁɑjɐ]; born 2 May 1998) is a Danish professional footballer who plays for Belgian club RSC Anderlecht and the Denmark national team.
+Anders Laustrup Dreyer ([ˈtʁɑjɐ]; born 2 May 1998) is a Danish professional footballer who plays as a right winger for Major League Soccer club San Diego FC and the Denmark national team.

-The right winger previously played for Esbjerg fB, Brighton, St Mirren, SC Heerenveen, FC Midtjylland and FC Rubin Kazan.
+Dreyer previously played for Esbjerg fB, Brighton & Hove Albion, St Mirren, SC Heerenveen, Midtjylland, Rubin Kazan, and Anderlecht.

 Club career

 Esbjerg fB

 On 20 September 2016, Esbjerg fB confirmed that they had extended Dreyer's contract by one year until 2018.
 But he continued playing for their U19 squad.

 Dreyer got his debut on 2 April 2017 in a 0–0 draw against Randers FC in the Danish Superliga coming on in the 72nd minute to replace Awer Mabil.
 He scored his first goal for Esbjerg on 22 April 2017 against AC Horsens.

 He was promoted to the first team squad for the 2017–18 season in the Danish 1st Division.
 In this season he finished as the league topscorer with 18 goals, helping Esbjerg win promotion to the Superliga.
 On 27 May 2018, Dreyer scored his first hat-trick of his career in the second leg of their promotion playoff games against Silkeborg IF.
 His 3 goals secured a 3–1 aggregate lead to take Esbjerg back into the Superliga.
 Dreyer ended the season as the topscorer 2017–18 Danish 1st Division, scoring 18 goals.